5l1v3r1/p0wnedReverse/README.md

 ### What is it:

-p0wnedReverse is based on the same code as [p0wnedShell](https://github.com/Cn33liz/p0wnedShell) and can be used as an Reversed (Connect-Back) shell.
+p0wnedReverse is based on the same code as [p0wnedShell](https://github.com/Cn33liz/p0wnedShell) and can be used as an Connect-Back (Power)Shell.
 Communication channels are made using Besimorhino's PowerCat code and you can choose between DNS TXT or TCP communication channels.
 When the code is run it also starts an C# Keylogger that logs all keystrokes to "$env:Temp\KeyLog-*".
 You can use the Get-Keystrokes command within the shell to display all logged keystrokes.
 For a DNS tunnel you need to run a remote [DNSCat2 Listener](https://github.com/iagox86/dnscat2) and for TCP communication you can use [p0wnedShell](https://github.com/Cn33liz/p0wnedShell) to setup a Powercat Listener.